catgoose/do-the-needful.nvim/README.md

 ## TODO

-Add ordering to config for task
+- Add ordering to config for task
+- Add prompt configuration to allow for vim.select to ask for input that can be passed into the task